 About OU’s Bachelor of Arts in Accounting

+Are you interested in pursuing a degree in accounting?
+Earning your accounting bachelor degree online opens up career opportunities in business, finance, economics, and accounting.
 Ottawa University’s Bachelor of Arts in Accounting (BAcc) degree is based on the premise that accounting is more than a world of numbers.
 It’s a field for professionals who have the ability to record, store, sort, summarize and, in general, help others make sense of the bottom line in order to keep the wheels of business turning.
-As you pursue your accounting degree at OU, you’ll gain the skills you need to explore accounting and related financial careers in a number of industries.
+As you pursue your degree in accounting with OU, you’ll gain the skills you need to explore related financial careers in a number of industries.

-While majoring in accounting, you’ll learn how to communicate with internal and external stakeholders and develop your skills in financial accounting, problem-solving, decision-making, systems analysis, and planning within economic, managerial and technological contexts.
-You’ll also gain a foundation in economics and business ethics.
+While you work toward earning your accounting degree online, you’ll learn how to communicate with internal and external stakeholders and develop your skills in financial accounting, problem-solving, decision-making, systems analysis, and planning within economic, managerial, and technological contexts.
+You will be up on the latest accounting trends while gaining a strong foundation in economics and business ethics.

 Additionally, the BAcc/MAcc concurrent degree program allows students the opportunity to complete a master’s degree in accounting at the same time and in just five years!
-(Consult an Ottawa University academic advisor for more information on the Combined BA/MAcc program.)
+Reach out to an academic advisor for more information about our combined BA/MAcc program

 Four BAcc Concentrations